krice19/taylorswifteras/README.md

 # What Taylor Swift Era are You?

 Using Spotify's APIs to: <br />
-- Read user's top 5 songs from the past 4 weeks
+- Read user's top 50 long term played songs
-- Generate an average based on the numberical values of the audio features of each song
-- Compare the user's average to each Taylor Ablum average I generated in my preliminary analysis
+- Filtere's JSON to find top song from Taylor Swift
-- The album average the user is closest to is their Taylor Era!
+- The album the user's top song in in is their Taylor Era!
 <br />

 ### Next Steps